anko/Bohr-Automaton/README.md

 ![screenshot][3]

 ### [Play it][4] | [Browse code][5]
+(Tested in Chrome/Chromium.
+Others may have rendering bugs.)
 <br />

 It's a web-based puzzle game; inspired by [Niels Bohr][6]'s electron [energy level][7] theory.